World Plants Logo

 Notable Specimens

-It is possible to see this important tree in many cities and parks in Brazil, mainly in Sao Paulo, which is a big and the most important economical city in Brazil.
+It is possible to see this important tree in many cities and parks in Brazil, mainly in Sao Paulo, which is a large and important economical city in Brazil.

 Propagation

-Propagation is done by seed.
-The germination takes 35 days to occur and most of the seeds are sown just after they are harvested, while a few are sown 30 days after.
-Although this timeline is mentioned in some studies, there are other studies emphasizing that the propagation can be improved, mainly for the trees used for landscape purposes.
-For landscape purposes, studies show that the best alternative to achieve better rates of propagation is dipping the seeds in sulfuric acid reducing agent.
+Germination takes 35 days to occur and most of the seeds are sown just after they are harvested, while a few are sown 30 days after.
+Although this timeline is mentioned in some studies.
+For landscape purposes, studies show that the best alternative to achieve better rates of germination is dipping the seeds in sulfuric acid.
 This alternative might reduce at least 7 days from the propagation time and guarantee a significant increase in germination rates.
-(Bezerra, A.M.
-Filho, S. Moreira, M. Carvalho, F. 2005.
-Germination and development of copaiba seedlings as a function of the size and immersion of the seed in sulfuric acid).

 Ethnobotanical Uses (Disclaimer)

-Discovered by indigenous, Copaiba is known as “the forest antibiotic” and is one of the most important medicinal plants found in Amazonia, Brazil.
+Discovered by indigenous people of the region, Copaiba is known as “the forest antibiotic” and is one of the most important medicinal plants found in Amazonia, Brazil.
 The resin is an aromatic, stimulant herb with a bitter, burning taste.
 The resin and the bark are anodyne, antacid, antibacterial, antifungal, anti-inflammatory, antimicrobial, astringent, cytostatic, demulcent, digestive, disinfectant, diuretic, expectorant, mildly laxative, vermifuge and vulnerary.
 The resin obtained from the trunk contains several medically active constituents including 30% to 90% essential oils and unusual condensed tannins.
-(Plants for a Future. https://pfaf.org/user/Plant.aspx?LatinName=Copaifera+langsdorffii .
-Accessed November 14, 2021).
 In the United States of America, the resin is used as a fragrance component in perfumes and cosmetics.
 Finally, the wood is also used to produce furniture and general construction.

 goToTop